Configuring and connecting to an existing AWS RDS instance from TORO Cloud

 Changes might trigger downtime

-The changes we just did shouldn't cause any downtime.
-However, since we've selected Apply immediately, the update might carry other changes that are in the queue and these changes might trigger a downtime.
-Always review the changes and keep in mind the probable downtime.
+The changes shouldn't cause any downtime.
+However, since Apply immediately has been selected, the update might carry other changes that are in the queue and these changes might trigger some downtime.
+Always review the changes and keep in mind any possible downtime.

 After applying the changes, go back to the Amazon RDS dashboard.
 The status of instance you have just modified should now be modifying.